tomap/hexo-theme-minidyne/README.md

   }
 ```

 ## Limitations

 This theme does not handle
 - Categories (so you can drop the default dependency to "hexo-generator-category" )
+- Archives (so you can drop the default dependency to "hexo-generator-archive".
+If you want archives, head over to [V1](https://github.com/tomap/hexo-theme-minidyne/tree/v1))
 - Images gallery
+- Pagination (if you want pagination, head over to [V1](https://github.com/tomap/hexo-theme-minidyne/tree/v1))

 ## Post Configuration